adncllng/vmock/src/pages/news/en/rivières-attracs-hundreds-of-montrealers.md

 title: Rivières draws hundreds of Montrealers to CDN
 date: 2009-09-30T01:50:00.000Z
 description: >-
-  Rivières opened on Dec.
-15, 2017 and featured eight citizens living in the Côte-des-Neiges borough of Montreal.
-Hundreds showed up to this series of live documentary performances created by Visible, co-founded by Sofia Blondin and myself.
+  Hundreds showed up to our series of live documentary performances created by Visible Art Collective, which I co-founded with theatre artist Sofia Blondin.
 ---
 .